luarvic/click2approve/README.md

 You should see a page with the `click2approve` title.

 Welcome to the `click2approve` service! 🎉🎉🎉

+# How to Host On-Premises

+The same Docker-based setup can be used as a foundation: run the containers on your own servers, place the UI and API behind your internal load balancer or reverse proxy, and persist the database volume on managed storage.
+The steps above cover a local run, but the approach is identical for an on-prem deployment with your environment-specific networking, DNS, and TLS configuration.

+For production on-prem, consider using a dedicated VM or Kubernetes node pool, configuring externalized secrets for database credentials and email settings, and enabling regular backups for the database volume.
+These details depend on your infrastructure, so adapt them to your internal standards.

 # Architecture and Design Decisions